African Fat-Tailed Gecko Care Page

 If you don't have a Solarmeter, here is a rough estimate of how far away your basking platform should be, based on which bulb you are using and whether the lamp is mounted above or below mesh.
 Calculations are based on Arcadia and Vivarium Electronics fixtures - using a different fixture may change your results.

-T5 bulbs last 12 months and T8 bulbs last 6 months before requiring replacement, as their UVB output decays over time.
+T5 bulbs should be replaced every 12 months and T8 bulbs every 6 months, as the UVB output decays over time.
 Off-brand UVB bulbs are likely to have shorter lifespans and unreliable output.
-Avoid “compact” and coil UVB bulbs, as these cannot properly distribute a UV gradient across the enclosure.

 African fat-tailed geckos, like all reptiles, need a temperature gradient in their terrarium for best health.